 Cultural Competency Unit

 The CCU promotes a collective sense of shared responsibility for the delivery of services that address health inequities and meet the needs of Los Angeles County’s cultural diversity inclusive of racial, ethnic, linguistic, age, gender identity, sexual orientation, socioeconomic status, degree of physical and cognitive ability and disability, spirituality and religious beliefs, and lifestyle choices among others.
-The CCU is housed within the departmental Anti-Racism, Diversity and Inclusion (ARDI) Division and has reporting responsibilities to LACDMH’s executive management, the California Department of Health Care Services (DHCS), and the Los Angeles County Board of Supervisors (BOS).
+The CCU is housed within the departmental Anti-Racism, Inclusion, Solidarity, and Empowerment (ARISE) Division and has reporting responsibilities to LACDMH’s executive management, the California Department of Health Care Services (DHCS), and the Los Angeles County Board of Supervisors (BOS).

 The CCU functions are based on the following premises: